-Arcanist User Guide: Script and Regex LinterPhorge User Documentation (Application User Guides)
+Arcanist User Guide: Script and Regex LinterPhorge Administrator and User Documentation (Application User Guides)

 Explains how to use the Script and Regex linter to invoke an existing lint engine that is not integrated with Arcanist.